thrillcall/thrillcall-api/docs/API.md

 - <a name="polling_for" />**polling\_for** _string_

     Comma-separated list of services to poll.
+Use this to decrease response time if recommendations from only one or two services need to be refreshed.

+    e.g. _"spotify,lastfm"_

     If specified, will only return recommended artists from these services.
 Popular artists will be omitted.
     If not specified, will return recommended artists from all available services, as well as popular artists.